 Maranatha High School promotes a rigorous academic curriculum for high school students who are committed to the challenges of a college preparatory program.
-With over 100 courses offered in nine different departments, our students are challenged daily to develop their intellect through academics and to make a positive impact for Jesus Christ in our community.
-The thrust of Maranatha’s mission is to serve as partners with parents to achieve their goal of ensuring that their children get a quality college preparatory education in an intentional Christ-centered context.
+With over 100 courses offered in ten different departments, our students are challenged daily to develop their intellect through academics and to make a positive impact for Jesus Christ in our community.
+The thrust of Maranatha’s mission is to serve as partners with parents to achieve their goal of ensuring that their students receive a quality college preparatory education in an intentional Christ-centered context.

 Maranatha's caring faculty pour their lives into our students.
 They consistently bring new teaching modalities into the classroom to engage our diverse student body in the subjects they are so passionate about.
 Maranatha's College & Guidance Counseling Department starts meeting with students before their freshman year to develop a plan to help students identify the best college match for them.
 At Maranatha, each student is celebrated as an individual.